jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-To acquire knowledge, one must study; but to acquire wisdom, one must observe.
+He who knows, does not speak.
+He who speaks, does not know.
-- Marilyn vos Savant
+- Laozi

-Updated on: [5/25/2022]
+Updated on: [5/26/2022]
 <!-- #quoteEnd -->
 </pre>